BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - You can use the tracker marker of the graphical overlay and keyboard shortcuts (or the left motion controller, see further below) to adjust the cor position in-game.
 Make sure to calibrate the tracker first, because the marker tracker just rests at vr play-space origin beforehand.
 For in-game changes to survive application restart, you have to manually save the configuration.
 - If you're unable to locate the cor of your rig, try out the method described in the [according troubleshooting section](#virtual-tracker)
 - You may have to invert some of the rotations/translations on output side to get them compensated properly. **For new users it's strongly recommended to use some artificial telemetry (joystick input, sine wave generator, etc.) and testing one degree of freedom at at time**
-- If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
-Head distance is basically equal to `offset_forward` in the configration file.
-But note that the height parameter is measured upwards from the bottom of your play-space, so you'll need to have that setup correctly in order to use that feature.

 ### Adjusting cor location using a motion controller
 You can use the (left or right, according to `side` parameter) motion controller to move the cor position in virtual space.
 The virtual tracker has to be calibrated first.
 It is recommended to activate the graphical overlay (**CTRL** + **D** by default) to see the cor marker in game.